lupyuen/lupyuen.github.io/src/rusti2c.md

     [(See the complete log)](https://github.com/lupyuen/rust-i2c-nuttx#test-rust-driver-for-bme280)

-Yep the Rust Driver for BME280 runs successfully on NuttX!
+The Rust Driver for BME280 runs successfully on NuttX!

 # Rust Driver for BME280